Montimage/mmt-probe/docs/installation.md

 # Installation

-Before installing MMT-probe, we need to install MMT-SDK.
+Before installing MMT-probe, we need to install MMT-DPI.

-To compile and install  MMT-SDK follow the instructions in MMT-SDK section [here](https://bitbucket.org/montimage/mmt-sdk/wiki/Compilation%20and%20Installation%20Instructions).
+To compile and install  MMT-DPI follow the instructions in MMT-DPI section [here](https://github.com/montimage/mmt-dpi/).

 ## Prerequisites